John Muir Way

 The John Muir Way offers generally easy walking and part of it passes through the John Muir Country Park (1,760 acres managed by East Lothian Council on the western side of Dunbar).
 In Dunbar is a memorial to Muir, East Lothian's 'Man of the Millennium' and an exhibition and visitor centre at his birthplace, with pages on the Lothian website.
 The Way includes much of East Lothian's varied coastline, with beaches, cliffs, sandstone arches and dunes, and the lowland below the Lammermuir Hills, with rivers, waterfalls and woods.
 There is ruined Dunbar castle, salt pans at Prestonpans, and many harbours and fishing ports.
 Seabirds, hare and deer are among the wildlife to be seen.

 The new John Muir Way builds on the original shorter route of the same name that was a coastal path developed by East Lothian Council stretching south from Musselburgh (close to Edinburgh) to the East Lothian border near Cocksburnpath, so essentially linking the capital with the Southern Upland Way, Scotland's longest official LDP.
+From Dundar to Cockburnspath the previous path is now named the John Muir Link.

 |Path Type:||Scotland's Great Trails|